 Most caterers will offer several different themed lunch options for consideration, such as Italian, American, Asian, etc. These options allow the coordinator to incorporate their food selection into the overall theme of an event.
 For example, popular themes include the following with a variety of appetizers, entree, and dessert options related to any of these and other buffet themes.

 - Asian: spring rolls, stir-fries, rice and noodle dishes

-Best for working lunches, the box lunch is fast and easy so that event guests remain focused on the objective of the meeting itself.
-While sandwiches are the most commonly selected item, you might also consider requesting wraps.
-When selecting box lunches, be sure to offer at least 4 different varieties for attendees (as well as gluten-free breads and desserts):
+Best for working lunches, the box lunch is fast and easy, so that event guests remain focused on the objective of the meeting itself.
+While sandwiches are the most commonly selected item, wraps might also be an acceptable choice.
+When selecting box lunches, be sure to offer at least four different varieties for attendees, along with gluten-free breads and desserts):

 - Turkey, roast beef, ham, and vegetarian sandwiches